MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 Within the SAML Response message, the Signature node contains information about the digital signature for the message itself.
 The signature block has the following requirements:

 1. The assertion node itself must be signed
 2. The RSA-sha1 algorithm must be used as the DigestMethod.
-Other digital signature algorithms are not accepted.
+Other digital signature algorithms aren't accepted.
    `<ds:DigestMethod Algorithm="https://www.w3.org/2000/09/xmldsig#sha1"/>`
-3. You may also sign the XML document.
+3. You can also sign the XML document.
 4. The Transform Algorithm must match the values in the following sample:
        `<ds:Transform Algorithm="https://www.w3.org/2000/09/xmldsig#enveloped-signature"/>
        <ds:Transform Algorithm="https://www.w3.org/2001/10/xml-exc-c14n#"/>`